Mariavellous/mastermind_game/README.md

 ### 3. Build the frontend

-First, change directory to `frontend` folder.
-In order to execute all the files written in vue.js `npm install` installs the dependencies.
+First, change directory to `frontend` the folder.
+Use `npm install` to install the frontend dependencies.
-Run the 'build' files in the front end.
-Change directory back to the route of the project.
+Use `npm run build` to build the frontend.
+Change the directory back to the root of the project.

 ```sh
 cd frontend